 - 5.1 Working within the regulatory and professional frameworks, the Council agrees an Annual Treasury Strategy before the start of each year.
 This is followed up with a mid-year Strategy Review, considered alongside the Annual Outturn Report, summarising the position for the previous financial year.
-The key requirements for the Council are to maintain its two investment priorities the security of capital, and liquidity of its investments and to seek the most cost effective way of managing its debt portfolio. - 5.2 CIPFA published a revised version of the Treasury Management Code in November 2011, in light of the additional financial freedoms available to local authorities in the Localism Act 2011.
-The Council is therefore asked to formally adopt the Treasury Management in the Public Services: Code of Practice 2011 Edition.
-The new Code of Practice requires some amendments to the Council's Treasury Management Policy Statement, and the Council is asked to formally adopt the new Policy Statement in Appendix 1.
+The key requirements for the Council are to maintain its two investment priorities the security of capital, and liquidity of its investments and to seek the most cost effective way of managing its debt portfolio. - 5.2 The Prudential Code provides a framework to ensure that the capital investment plans of the Council are affordable, prudent and sustainable.
+The prudential indicators required by the Prudential Code are designed to support and record local decision making in a manner that is publicly accountable..